MoAo-01/Automata-Theory/README.md

 ## Tools
-The notes are writed by markdown editor: **Typora**.
+The notes (**.md** document) are writed by markdown editor: **Typora**.
 Therefore, if you find that there are some display error, please try to open with markdown eiditor software or download plug-in.
 Or, sometimes you can only view the raw codes, but not the pictures.

 ## Access Method (open .html document)
 Open the related **.html** document, and before the related url add a string: **htmlpreview.github.io/?**.